ethic-money/apy-api/README.md

 # apy-api

-> APY calculations for Dynamic Set Dollar
+> APY calculations for Ethic Money

 ## About